 He quickly made friends with Lois Lane and Giant Dawg and fits right in.
 He did force us to make some fence repairs after he escaped through a gap and made me chase him a quarter of a mile, catching him just before he got to the main highway.
 I about had a heart attack that day!

 He has now been neutered and updated on all his shots and got a shiny new micro-chip.
-We also call him Squeaky because he squeaks all the time – yawning, stretching, whining – it all sounds like a squeaky toy.
 It’s also great fun watching a 10 pound dog play with a 100 pound dog!

 Lois Lane – LoLo; Lowly Pain

 Lois Lane was a planned adoption about three months after we lost Rudy.
 When we choose to adopt a dog we always go through rescue societies (unless the dog finds us first, as in the case of Hardy and Blue).
 We found Lois through the Shamrock Foundation, a non-profit organization whose mission is to end pet overpopulation, reduce the number of companion animals destroyed in local shelters, and to save or enhance the lives of animals in need in our community.
 They accomplish this by relying on foster homes for the dogs and cats they bring in, as they do not have a physical shelter to work out of.